 The Society of Sigma Gamma Epsilon is the National Honor Society for the earth sciences.

 Pi Epsilon promotes the study of environmental sciences through recognition of exemplary scholarly and professional activity at both the undergraduate and graduate levels.

 Mathematics Club is an organization open to anyone with a love of mathematics.
-Students are provided with any opportunity to get to know one another at social events.
+Students can get to know one another at social events.
 Math Club provides enriching academic experiences.
-The club president for 2018-19 is Annalise Donavan; firstname.lastname@example.org

-The Psychology Club is an academic organization for all Wright State University undergraduates interested in psychology.
-Our purpose is to supply information, opportunities and resources to our members that will enhance their academic career.
+The Psychology Club is an academic organization for all Wright State undergraduates interested in psychology.
+Its purpose is to supply information, opportunities and resources to members that will enhance their academic career.